tmonjalo/choose/README.md

 A choice can be preselected as parameter.
 In cursor mode, it falls back to the first line if there is no default choice.

+When the key ENTER is pressed, the selected choice is validated.

-* In cursor mode (the default), the keys UP, DOWN and ENTER are used.
+* In cursor mode (the default), the selection can be moved with the keys UP and DOWN.

-* In numerated mode, a number matching a list item must be entered.
+* In numerated mode, a number matching a list item can be entered.

 Example